taiyo-s/Shadow-Mario/README.md

 # Shadow-Mario
-Simplified Mario Game with 3 distinct levels, varying in complexity
+Simplified Mario Game with 3 distinct levels, varying in complexity.
+Developed for SWEN20003 assignment and slightly modified afterwards for personal preferences

 # Build
 Shadow Mario was built with Java, using a graphical game engine, [Bagel](https://github.com/eleanor-em/bagel).